-Accordingly, the County judges applicants and employees on individual merit and qualifications, without regard to race, religion, color, sex, national origin, age, disability, or genetic information.
+Harris County (the County) is committed to providing equal employment opportunities to all applicants and employees.
+Accordingly, the County judges applicants and employees on individual merit and qualifications, without regard to race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes.
 The only exceptions are based on bona fide occupational qualifications.

-The purpose of this policy is to identify the County's commitment and delineate certain practices that will confirm that commitment and to comply with requirements such as Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title 28 C.F.R. subpart E, § 42.301 et. seq. (for law enforcement grants) and Title 41 C.F.R. § 60-2.24 (for HUD grant recipients).
+The purpose of this Plan is to identify the County's commitment and delineate certain practices that will confirm that commitment and to comply with requirements such as Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title 28 C.F.R. subpart E, § 42.301 et. seq. (for law enforcement grants) and Title 41 C.F.R. § 60-2.24 (for HUD grant recipients).

-This Plan supersedes any previous Equal Employment Opportunity Plans.
+This Plan supersedes any previous Equal Employment Opportunity (EEO) Plans.
 This Plan applies to every employee of the County and the Harris County Flood Control District unless an elected or appointed official promulgates a different written policy on the subject applicable only to the official's employees.

 SECTION 2 – Prohibitions

-Employees must not, in their official capacity, discriminate in employment practices against any person because of the person's race, color, religion, sex, national origin, age, disability, or genetic information.
+Employees must not, in their official capacity, discriminate in employment practices against any person because of the person's race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes.
 "Employment practices" as used in this Plan means all terms and conditions of employment, including, but not limited to, recruiting, advertising, screening, classification, selection, appointment, hiring, assignment, transfer, promotion, demotion, discipline, layoff, termination, leave practices, rates of pay, fringe benefits, or other forms of pay or credit for services rendered, and access to and use of county facilities.
-In addition, discrimination on the basis of race, color, or national origin for programs and activities receiving Federal financial assistance is also prohibited.
+In addition, discrimination on the basis of race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes for programs and activities receiving Federal financial assistance is also prohibited.

 SECTION 3 – Evaluation by the Harris County Office of Human Resources & Risk Management

-1. Identifies and analyzes any problem areas inherent in the utilization or participation of all qualified persons in employment phases (recruitment, selection, and promotion), since identification and analysis are necessary prerequisites to the successful development and implementation of this Plan.
+- Identifies and analyzes any problem areas inherent in the utilization or participation of all qualified persons in employment phases (recruitment, selection, and promotion), since identification and analysis are necessary prerequisites to the successful development and implementation of this Plan.

-2. Analyzes and identifies problem areas separately for recruitment, selection, and promotion of minorities and women.
+- Analyzes and identifies problem areas separately for recruitment, selection, and promotion of minorities and women.
 All racial or ethnic data collected to perform evaluations under this Plan is cross-classified by sex.

-3. Analyzes present representation of minority persons, including women, in the eight job categories identified by the Equal Employment Opportunity Commission.
+- Analyzes present representation of minority persons, including women, in the eight job categories identified by the Equal Employment Opportunity Commission.

-4. Analyzes recruitment and employment selection procedures, such as job descriptions, application forms, recruitment methods and sources, interview procedures, test administration and test validity, education requirements, referral procedures, and final selection methods to ensure that equal opportunity is being afforded in all job categories.
+- Analyzes recruitment and employment selection procedures, such as job descriptions, application forms, recruitment methods and sources, interview procedures, test administration and test validity, education requirements, referral procedures, and final selection methods to ensure that equal opportunity is being afforded in all job categories.

-5. Analyzes seniority practices, promotion procedures, lateral and vertical transfer procedures, and formal and informal training programs to ensure that equal opportunity is being afforded to all qualified individuals.
+- Analyzes seniority practices, promotion procedures, lateral and vertical transfer procedures, and formal and informal training programs to ensure that equal opportunity is being afforded to all qualified individuals.

-6. Maintains a job classification record clearly indicating each job classification or assignment and the number of employees within each respective job category by race, sex, and national origin (for example, Hispanic, Asian or Pacific Islander, and American Indian or Alaskan Native); and maintains a record of job descriptions (describing essential job functions or duties) and the rate of pay for each classification.
+- Maintains a job classification record clearly indicating each job classification or assignment and the number of employees within each respective job category by race, sex, and national origin (for example, Hispanic, Asian or Pacific Islander, and American Indian or Alaskan Native); and maintains a record of job descriptions (describing essential job functions or duties) and the rate of pay for each classification.
 Where the rate of pay is based on length of time in the job or other factors (including abilities), notes the maximum rate of pay for each.

-7. Maintains statistical records of the number of individuals by race/color, sex and national origin (if available) applying for employment through the Office of Human Resources & Risk Management within the preceding fiscal year and the number by race, sex, and national origin (if available) of the applicants who were offered employment and those who were actually hired.
+- Maintains statistical records of the number of individuals by race/color, sex and national origin (if available) applying for employment through the Office of Human Resources & Risk Management within the preceding fiscal year and the number by race, sex, and national origin (if available) of the applicants who were offered employment and those who were actually hired.

 - Obtains statistical data from the Department of Justice, the Texas Workforce Commission, or other reliable entity regarding the characteristics of the pertinent labor markets within this statistical area, including total population, total workforce, and existing unemployment by race/color, sex, and national origin.